Mythoholics

 The Weighing of the Heart

-The climax of the journey is the Weighing of the Heart, presided over by Osiris and conducted by Anubis.
-The heart, the seat of conscience and memory, was weighed against the feather of Ma’at, goddess of truth and cosmic order.
+The climax of ancient Egyptian funerary beliefs is the Weighing of the Heart, a ritual overseen by Osiris and carried out meticulously by Anubis.
+This ceremony holds deep significance as it assesses the moral integrity of an individual's life through the heart, seen as the repository of one’s conscience and memory.
+The heart is weighed against the feather of Ma’at, symbolizing truth and cosmic order.

 Obstacles and Guardians of the Duat